 SpyBot Search & Destroy is a veteran of the malware wars, dating back to the first adware in 2000, and while it doesn't scan for viruses – that's in the Home version, which is $13.99 (about £10, AU$20) – the free software does a decent job of finding and fixing adware, malware and spyware.

 It's more of a system repair tool than a system protection tool, however, and you need to be careful where you get it from: there are fake versions in circulation designed to cause damage, not fix it.
 The version linked here is the real deal.

 A lifesaver if your PC is already infected, but not a preventative tool

 Most security software tries to stop malware and spyware getting onto your system.
 Emsisoft Emergency Kit doesn't: it's the 911 call of security software, the app you use when your PC's been poked by something unpleasant.

-It's designed to be portable, an app you carry around with you on a USB stick, and its system requirements are tiny: just 200MB of RAM, so it'll run happily on any PC with 1GB memory or more.
-With two million malware signatures, Emisoft Emergency Kit can restore almost any infected PC to rude health.
+It's designed to be portable – an anti-malware app you carry around with you on a USB stick – and its system requirements are tiny: just 200MB of RAM, so it'll run happily on any PC with 1GB memory or more.
+With two million malware signatures, Emsisoft Emergency Kit can restore almost any infected PC to rude health.